soulfresh/nvchad-config/README.md

 When in insert mode, you should get an autocomplete menu.
 Use `<C-space>` in insert mode to open or close the dialog.
-When the dialog is open, use `<C-n/p>` to navigate to the next/previous items.
-You will also see Copilot suggestions written as ghost text after your cursor which you can accept using `<Tab>` (in insert mode).
+When the dialog is open, use `<C-n/p>` (or `<C-j/k>`) to navigate to the next/previous items.
+When you have an item selected, `<CR>` will select it.

+Additionally, you may also see Copilot suggestions written as ghost text after your cursor which you can accept using `<Tab>` (in insert mode).
+You can scroll to the next/previous Copilot suggestion using `<C-n/p>`.
+You can hide the Copilot suggestions with `<C-space>`.

+If you have both the autocomplete window and copilot visible, the key commands for the autocomplete take precendence.
+If you actually want to interact with Copilot and ignore the autocomplete suggestions, use `<C-space>` once to hide the autocomplete so you can interact with Copilot.
+If you want to hide both the autocomplete and Copilot, type `<C-space>` twice.

 If you select an item marked "Snippet" in the autocomplete, it will populate the snippet code for you and place you in the first edit location for that snippet.